NetApp/netapp-astra-toolkits/README.md

 The NetApp Astra Control Python SDK is designed to provide guidance for working with the NetApp Astra Control API.

-You can use the `astraSDK.py` library out of the box, and as a set of example recommended code and processes, "cookbook" style.
-The `toolkit.py` script provides a command line interface to interact with Astra Control with built-in guardrails, and since it utilizes astraSDK.py it can provide additional context around the requirements of the astraSDK.py classes.
+You can use the `astraSDK/` library out of the box, and as a set of example recommended code and processes, "cookbook" style.
+The `toolkit.py` script provides a command line interface to interact with Astra Control with built-in guardrails, and since it utilizes `astraSDK/` it can provide additional context around the requirements of the astraSDK classes.

 When using `toolkit.py`/`actoolkit` in automation, it is **highly** recommended to tie your workflows to a specific [tag](https://github.com/NetApp/netapp-astra-toolkits/tags) or [release](https://pypi.org/project/actoolkit/#history) (as functionality may change over time), and be sure to thoroughly test all workflows to ensure expected behavior.